praetoria/mittn/README.md

 ----------

 Mittn is an evolving suite of security testing tools to be run in Continuous Integration context.
-It uses Python and Behave.
+It is written completely in Python.

-The idea is that security people or developers can define a hardening target using a human-readable language, in this case, Gherkin.
+The idea is that security people or developers can define a hardening target by writing simple scripts using Mittn suite in Python which they can run as part of their build process.

 The rationale is: